awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

    --virtual-network-interface-arns arn:aws:snowball-device:::interface/s.ni-abcd1234abcd1234a
    ```

-The file interface has now started\.
+1. It can take an hour or more for the file interface to activate\.
+To see if the service has started, or if it's still activating, you can run the `snowballEdge describe-service --service-id fileinterface` Snowball client command\.

+It takes an hour or more for the file interface to activate\.
+After that time the file interface will start\.
 Anytime you need the IP address for the file interface, you can use the `snowballEdge describe-virtual-network-interfaces` Snowball client command\.

 ## Mounting a Bucket with the File Interface<a name="mounting-fileinterface"></a>